naturallaw777/Sovran_SystemsOS/for_new_sovran_pros/How To Install Sovran_SystemsOS.md

    ```
 2. It will as you for a password which is `gosovransystems` as this is the default temporary password from Sovran Systems.
 3. Now you will be logged in as root.
-4. Now open the Terminal app and type:
+4. Now open the Terminal app and type or copy and paste:

 ```
 sed -i '$e cat /var/lib/nextcloudaddition/nextcloudaddition' /var/lib/www/nextcloud/config/config.php